GarompaEstomper/texthealthbar/README.md

   2. A new player joins the server.
   3. A dead player respawns (catching HUD wipes instantly).
 * **60-Character Dynamic UI:** Carefully tuned to a 60-character maximum length (`||||----`), optimizing screen width for 1080p+ widescreen monitors while staying perfectly safe from text-wrapping breaks on retro low-resolution screens (like 640x480).
 * **Automatic Name Cascade with Failsafe:** Zero setup required for basic naming.
-The entity automatically loops through an optimized hierarchy to grab names (`Custom message override` ➔ `Player Network Profile name` ➔ `Sven Co-op Monster DisplayName`).
+The entity automatically loops through an optimized hierarchy to grab names (`Custom message override` ➔ `Player Network Profile name` ➔ `Sven Co-op Monster DisplayName` ➔ `func_breakable DisplayName`).
 If all are blank, it defaults directly to an epic **"Boss"** identifier instead of leaking ugly raw engine classnames.
 * **Low-Health Edge-Case Protection:** Includes mathematical clamping protection.
 If a boss's health falls so low that calculations round down to 0 characters, the script forces a single visual tick (`|------`) to remain visible on the HUD.
 This keeps the execution loop alive and prevents the UI from prematurely disappearing while the boss is still fighting.
 * **Dynamic Post-Death Expiration Protocol:** Completely fixes lingering text problems.
 When the boss dies, the script dynamically overrides its massive network-saving hold time with the mapper's exact `delay` duration, forcing the text channel to naturally expire and flush out of the engine's internal buffer perfectly.
+* To make the bar respawnable, you must use trigger_createentity

 ---